Kade, Ghana

 Kade is a town and the capital of Kwaebibirem Municipal, a district in the Eastern Region of south Ghana.
 Kade has a 2013 settlement population of 16,542 people.

 Geography

 Kade is the location of an important placer mine, Kade is located 120 km from Accra.

-Transport
+Transport.

 Train

 Kade is the terminus of a Ghana railway branch off the central line, built to serve the Kade mine.

 Sports

-The football team KADE UNITED F/C is based in this town Kade.
+The football team Kade United F/C is based in this town Kade.

+Education

+Kade Senior High School is secondary school located in Kade.